History of Burger King: Pillsbury Company

 In 1967, the Pillsbury Company acquired Burger King and its parent company Burger King Corporation from McLamore and Edgerton.
-At the time of the purchase, BK had grown to 274 restaurants in the United States and had an estimated value of US$18 million.
-With the acquisition, Pillsbury was faced with a lack of consistency within the franchise framework.
+At the time of the purchase, BK had grown to 274 restaurants in the United States and had an estimated value of US$18 million With the acquisition, Pillsbury was faced with a lack of consistency within the franchise framework.
 The Burger King Corporation franchising system set up by McLamore and Edgerton allowed the company to expand a great pace, but the lack of contractual restraints and controls on its franchisee operation led to inconsistencies in its products that in turn were a drag on the reputation of the chain.
 Additionally, the agreements gave the company too little power to prevent its franchises from doing as they wished with the business.

+Conflict with franchisees

 One of the prime examples of the deficiencies in its former franchise structure can be illustrated by the relationship between Burger King and a Louisiana-based franchisee.
 Chart House, owned by brothers Billy and Jimmy Trotter, opened its first BK franchise in that state in 1963.
 By 1970 the Trotters' company had grown to over 350 stores across the country, with its own purchasing system, training program and inspection system.
 In 1973 Chart House attempted to purchase the chain from Pillsbury for $100 million, but Pillsbury declined.
 The Trotters then put forth a second plan that would have Pillsbury and Chart House spin off their respective holdings and merge the two entities into a separate jointly controlled company, which Pillsbury also declined.
-After the failed bids, the relationship between Pilsbury and the Trotters soured.
+After the failed bids, the relationship between Pillsbury and the Trotters soured.
 When Chart House purchased several restaurants in Boston and Houston in 1979, Burger King sued the selling franchisees for not respecting their contractual right of first refusal and won, preventing the sale.
 The two parties eventually reach a settlement where Chart House kept the Houston locations in their portfolio.
 In the early 1980s Chart House spun off its Burger King restaurants to focus on its higher end chains; its Burger King holding company, DiversiFoods, was eventually acquired by Pillsbury $390 million in 1984 and folded into Burger King's operations.